AyMi-2025/books-4-jee/README.md

 ✅ **Search Functionality** - Search books by title or author
 ✅ **Subject Filters** - Filter by Physics, Chemistry, Mathematics, or view All
 ✅ **WhatsApp Integration** - Direct messaging with pre-filled text
+✅ **Full Image View** - Click any book image to see it in full screen
 ✅ **Responsive Design** - Works perfectly on mobile, tablet, and desktop
 ✅ **Modern UI** - Clean and professional design
 ✅ **Easy to Update** - Simple configuration in `script.js`